 Another is that he is talking about issues that no one in the establishment will, like immigration and money in politics.

 We like to pretend that presidents exert vast control over the country, commanding not only the direction of American politics but also the laws and policies of the country and even the state of the economy.

 In the case of a true leader in the right circumstances (like a world war or a 19 trillion dollar debt), there is no need to pretend.
 Winston Churchill commanded Britain, dominating politics, policies and the economy during the second world war.
-The question is, is Trump truly the leader that he claims to be, or would he bend to the will of the corporations, as Obama has with the TPP.
+The question is, is Trump truly the leader that he claims to be, or will he bend to the will of the corporations, as Obama did with the TPP.